wmandai/workice-docs/docs/source/install.rst

 - If you are installing on PHP 7.3 and encounter an error ``preg_match_all(): JIT compilation failed: no more memory`` you will need to modify your php.ini file and enter **pcre.jit=0** to fix the issue.
 - My images are not loading - May be caused by wrong symlink.
 Edit public/index.php file and write this line at the top of the code after ``<?php`` opening tag ``symlink('../your-crm-folder/storage/app/public', './storage');``
 - My CRONs are not running and i get an error **ErrorException with message 'Invalid argument supplied for foreach()' in /home/project/vendor/symfony/console/Input/ArgvInput.php** to fix this, enter your CRON to run every minute as shown ``php -d register_argc_argv=On /path/to/workice/artisan schedule:run >/dev/null``
+- Not receiving emails and invoices/estimates balances are not shown correctly.
+You need to setup CRONS as shown above to fix that.